adamczykmarceli/adamczykmarceli/README.md

 # Hi 👋, I’m Marceli. #

 I am a Data Analyst 📊 from Kraków, Poland.
-I am currently working at Allegro, supporting the logistic analytics of Allegro One 🟠.
+I am currently working at Allegro, supporting the analytical growth of Fairmarkit.
 My work mainly compromises of:
 - Supporting the business with the product and users' knowledge 📚
 - Identifying key areas for growth 🌱
 - Constructing hypotheses and testing them 💭